confluentinc/libserdes/README.md

-On the producer side the application only needs to provide the centrally managed schema name or id and libserdes will fetch and load the schema from the a remote schema registry.
+On the producer side the application only needs to provide the centrally managed schema name or id and libserdes will fetch and load the schema from the remote schema registry.
 The loaded schema will be used for producer side verification and serialization of Avro objects.

 On the consumer side libserdes will automatically extract the schema id